 This Item Cannot Ship to the Following States: CA, MA, NY

-There are few weapons that can be put into action faster than our sword canes.
-Just give the handle firm tug and the blade will literally leap into your hand!
-Also features a fiberglass carbon fiber composite shaft that is virtually unbreakable and can be used as a weak hand parrying tool or an emergency bludgeon.
-The blades are made of 1055 Carbon steel and have a tapered square cross section with a wickedly sharp point for lethal penetration.
-37 5/8" overall
+Not many weapons can be put into action faster than this sword cane!
+Simply give the handle a firm tug and the blade will quickly be at your service!
+This sword cane features a fiberglass carbon fiber composite shaft that is virtually indestructible.
+The blade is made of 1055 Carbon steel and has a removable 6160 aluminum head.
+An outstanding item for sword cane enthusiasts!

 We won't be able to ship this item until we receive more stock.
 But don't worry, we've found a similar item that's ready to ship now.